CH 1050 Laboratory Safety (1)

-An introduction to the field of chemistry, the requirements of Chemistry and Biochemistry degrees, and the range of possible careers with these degrees.
-Intended for all newly-declared chemistry and biochemistry majors, including first year students or those interested in majoring in chemistry.
+An introduction to the field of chemistry, the requirements of Chemistry and Biochemistry degrees, moral and professional ethical aspects, and the range of possible careers with these degrees.
+Intended for all chemistry and biochemistry majors, including first-year students or those interested in majoring in chemistry.
 Elective for transfer students entering with 24 or more credits.
+Pass/No Pass.
 Falls.
-Pass/No Pass.

 An introduction to the literature of chemistry and the ethics of research.
 Topics include an overview of chemical literature, performing literature searches, finding chemical information in journals, an introduction to professional scientific/chemical writing, and professional ethics of researching and publishing.
 Required of all chemistry and biochemistry majors, typically taken in the sophomore year.
 Springs.
 Pass/No Pass.

-Develops the technical skills which insure the ability to carry out accurate and precise laboratory experiments, particularly those involving analysis.
-Some of the skills included are mass and volume measurements, solution preparation, titration, potentiomentry, buffer preparation colorimetry and statistical data treatment.
+Develops the technical skills which ensure the ability to carry out accurate and precise laboratory experiments, particularly those involving analysis.
+Some of the skills included are mass and volume measurements, solution preparation, titration, buffer preparation, spectrophotometry, chromatography, and statistical data treatment.
+An introduction to the literature of chemistry and forensic science and to professional scientific writing.
 Additional course fee required.
 Springs.

 Fundamental principles and theories of chemistry including intermolecular forces, atomic and molecular structure, chemical reactions and thermochemistry.
 The laboratory component includes basic laboratory techniques and complements and reinforces classroom concepts.
 Not open to students who have earned credit for (CH 2130 and CH 2230) or CH 2330.
 Additional course fee required.
 Falls.
 (QRCO)